voruti/linak-controller/README.md

 (Previously `idasen-controller`)

 Linak makes motorised standing desks.
-They can be controlled by a physical switch on the desks or via bluetooth using an phone app.
-This is a script to control Linak desks via bluetooth from any other device.
+They can be controlled by a physical switch on the desks or via Bluetooth using a phone app.
+This is a script to control Linak desks via Bluetooth from any other device.

 Note: This script may not work with all Linak desks - see below for comaptible models.